 Recommended channels to publish such videos: Facebook, Instagram, Snapchat.

 MOFU: Middle of the Funnel

 This is where your potential buyers are exploring more keenly about your offering and perhaps comparing those with other similar options available in the market.
-Explainer videos that highlight how your business solves a pain point for these audience would trigger their first serious interest towards buying.
-Videos about unique features of your offering could make a lot of difference at this stage.
-Short videos about different use cases, case studies, and customer testimonials would really drive them further towards the bottom of your sales funnel.
+Explainer videos that highlight how your business solves a pain point for these audiences would trigger their first serious interest in buying.
+Videos about the unique features of your offering could make a lot of difference at this stage.
+Short videos about different use cases, case studies, and customer testimonials would really drive them further toward the bottom of your sales funnel.

-Recommended channels to publish such videos: Website Landing pages, Sales pitches, Paid ads through Google/Facebook.
+Recommended channels to publish such videos: Website Landing pages, Sales pitches, and Paid ads through Google/Facebook.

 BOFU: Bottom of the Funnel

 Traditional marketing experts suggest that content stops working at this stage of the funnel and the final conversion mainly depends on the personal connection between your sales team and the potential customer.
 However, with more and more focus on customer segmentation and sales automation, videos come in handy in pushing them over the line.
 Short videos about existing offers, discount seasons, and free trials could trigger an immediate response among the audience to go toward your buying conversion.
 Video hosting tools like Wistia also allow you to collect email ids of people who are genuinely very close to conversion and probably need a little more push into buying.

 Recommended channels to publish such videos: Target marketing techniques like SMS and Email marketing.